Chiang Mai: The Ultimate City Guide

 Must-Do Activities in Chiang Mai

-The Northern city has an endless amount of activities to do for solo travelers and families alike.
+Chiang Mai has an endless number of activities and attractions for solo travelers and families alike.
 It honestly caters to all kinds of travelers and explorers.

 The city accommodates hikers, adventurers, outdoor lovers, or those who enjoy the sun and a good book.
 You can find anything to do by walking down the street, but below is a list of my favorites when looking at what to do in Chiang Mai.